TomPace101/nanopore_diffusion/notes.md

 But they'd need to be functions, instead of UFL forms, to be passed in arguments such as the TrialFunction or Function, and TestFunction.

+The goal is to reduce redundancy.
+If I have a steady-state Smoluchowski equation solver, and a time-domain one, and then the same for PNP, all of them need the Smoluchowski weak forms.
+So maybe we want functions that return the terms for an entire equation.
+No, then time-domain and steady-state would be different.
+We want what I've called the steady-state weak forms.
+Steady-state simulators just set this equal to zero in their equation.

 # Fick's Law with Reactions
 - DONE: set up an example problem (in debug, I guess, base it on debug03)
 - DONE: only 2 species: Ca and CaCaM